yebology/blocestate-summary/README.md

 - 🙂 Verify Identity

 ## 📋 How It Works
-- 🏠 Create Auction : List your property for auction, setting your desired starting price and auction duration. 📅
+- 🏠 Create Auction : List your real estate for auction, setting your desired starting price and auction duration. 📅
 - 💰 Bid Auction : Place competitive bids on listed properties and secure your dream home if you have the highest bid! 🏆
 - 🙂 Verify Identity : Complete the KYC process using Indonesian ID (KTP) and facial verification to ensure a safe and trusted marketplace for all users. 🔒